catseye/Lariat/README.md

 Secondly, it is _total_ in the sense that all operations are defined for all inputs that conform to their type signatures.
-There are no conditions (such as trying to pop from an empty stack in a stack ADT) where the result is undefined, or defined to return an error condition.
+There are no conditions (such as trying to pop from an empty stack in a stack ADT) where the result is undefined, nor any defined to return an error condition.
 This totality does, however, come at the cost of the operations being higher-order and with polymorphic types.

 For more background information, see the [Discussion](#discussion) section below.